rackerlabs/rackspace-how-to/content/cloud-servers/getting-started-with-apache-hadoop-on-rackspace-cloud.md

 Using these tools, the article demonstrates how to create a Hadoop installation for the following scenarios:

--   1 Cloud Server as workstation
+-   1 Cloud Server as workstation.
 -   1 Cloud Server as Hadoop Master node.
 -   1 Cloud Server as Hadoop Worker node.
 -   Gradually add up to 63 more Hadoop Worker nodes.